Academic Program

 Cadets have numerous academic enrichment opportunities through our 62 academic clubs and forums, and hundreds of conferences, internships, and study abroad opportunities.

-Cadets also have the opportunity to compete for and win a number of graduate school scholarships and fellowships.
-Interested Cadets gain official sponsorship through the West Point Scholars Program.
+They also have the opportunity to compete for and earn various graduate school scholarships and fellowships.
+Interested cadets gain official sponsorship through the West Point Scholars Program.

 USMA Library

-The United States Military Academy Library embraces and advances scholarship, research, and excellence through information service in an increasingly digital world.
+The U.S. Military Academy library embraces and advances scholarship, research, and excellence through information service in an increasingly digital world.

 Academic Dean

-All academic programs and majors are led by the Dean of the Academic Board, including promoting Academic Program goals and maintaing faculty excellence.
+All academic programs and majors are led by the Dean of the Academic Board, including promoting Academic Program goals and maintaining faculty excellence.